orrsella/orrsella.com/_posts/2013-07-09-facebook-block-event-invitations-from-a-specific-friend.md

 ---
 layout: post
-title:  "Facebook: Block Event Invitations From A Specific Friend"
+title:  "Facebook: Block Event Invitations From a Specific Friend"
 ---

 > If you no longer wish to receive event invitations from a specific friend, you can follow these steps to block future invitations: